Lars von Trier: Family

 During the German occupation of Denmark, Hartmann in fact joined a resistance group, actively counteracting any pro-German and pro-Nazi colleagues in his civil service department.
 Another member of this resistance group was Hartmann's colleague Viggo Kampmann, who would later become prime minister of Denmark.
 After von Trier had four awkward meetings with his biological father, Hartmann refused further contact.

+From 1987 to 1995, von Trier was married to producer and actress Cæcilia Holbek, with whom he has two daughters, Agnes and Selma (both producers like their parents), and from 1997 to 2015 to Bente Frøge, with whom he has two sons.

 Family background and political and religious views

 Von Trier's mother considered herself a communist, while Ulf Trier was a social democrat.
 Both were committed nudists, and von Trier went on several childhood holidays to nudist camps.
 They regarded the disciplining of children as reactionary.
 Von Trier has noted that he was brought up in an atheist family, and that although Ulf Trier was Jewish, he was not religious.
-His parents did not allow much room in their household for "feelings, religion, or enjoyment", and also refused to make any rules for their children, with complex effects upon vonTrier's personality and development.
+His parents did not allow much room in their household for "feelings, religion, or enjoyment", and also refused to make any rules for their children.

 In a 2005 interview with Die Zeit, von Trier said, "I don't know if I'm all that Catholic really.
 I'm probably not.
 Denmark is a very Protestant country.
 Perhaps I only turned Catholic to piss off a few of my countrymen."
 In 2009, he said, "I'm a very bad Catholic.
 In fact I'm becoming more and more of an atheist."